MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidpi/nf-hidpi-hidp_usageandpagelistdifference.md

 ## -description

-The **HidP_UsageAndPageListDifference** function returns the difference between two lists of usages, as might be returned from HidP_GetUsages.
+The **HidP_UsageAndPageListDifference** function returns the difference between two lists of usages, as might be returned from [**HidP_GetUsages**](nf-hidpi-hidp_getusages.md).
 In other words, it returns a list of usages that are in the current list but not the previous list as well as a list of usages that are in the previous list but not the current list.

 ## -parameters